 4.3) Independent Communications

 Each carrier has to be reached out to separately in case of any issues with an order.
-While the speed of communication may now be unhindered by a middleman, it is an inconvenient and time-consuming process to reach out to each carrier independently to deal with individual order issues.
+While the speed of communication may now be unhindered by a middleman, 3PLs do not always enquire about individual orders.
+It is inconvenient and time-consuming for retailers to deal with individual order issues to reach out to each carrier.

-Without making use of API integrations to reach out to them in a more streamlined manner, miscommunications can also occur.
-This again is the disadvantage of using third party logistics for shipping operations.
+Miscommunications can also occur without API integrations to reach out to them more for streamlined communication.
+This, again, is the disadvantage of using third-party logistics for shipping operations.

 4.4) Carrier Performances Monitored Separately